Constitution & By-laws

 - No person who is an exhibitor can act as Judge in a class in which he exhibits.

-- All premium awarded must be claimed within 60 days from the time of the award or they will be deemed forfeited to the Society.
+- All premium awarded must be claimed within 60 days from the time of the award or they will be donated to the Lake County Agricultural Society, Inc.

 - Any person purchasing an Exhibitors ticket, may enter without charge as many animals or articles for competition as he or she may own except in the several classes of sweepstakes upon livestock, when an entrance fee of 10 percent upon the amount of premium competed for will be charged.